cncf/wg-serverless/workflow/spec/spec.md

 Element metadata enables you to enrich elements of the serverless workflow with information above and beyond that which is defined its core definition.
-This is done via the "metaData" property (included in each workflow element) and which has the main goal of allowing users to add additional descriptions of the element it belongs to.
+This is done via the "metadata" property (included in each workflow element) and which has the main goal of allowing users to add additional descriptions of the element it belongs to.

 Metadata information should not affect workflow execution.
 Implementations have the choice to act upon metadata info